Ezaki113/php-xxhash/README.md

 ## How To Use

-This extension adds one new PHP function:
+This extension adds two new PHP functions:

 ```
     int xxhash32(string $data);
+    long long xxhash64(string $data); //Tested only on 64bit systems!
 ```

 It will checksum the string, and return the checksum.